GOOD OPERATING AND DX

 service to country and community.

-technical skills, we should all aspire to hold ourselves to the highest
+to improve our technical skills, we should all aspire to hold ourselves to

 Use, and publicize this